dtong136/dsc-phase-2-project-v2-3/README.md

 My analysis suggests that 'sqft_living', 'grade', and 'zipcode' are the features that most influence higher sale prices.

 Because of that, I would recommend the real estate agency focus on the following with regards to their pricing:
-- Square Footage of the House
+### Square Footage of the House
+Prospective sellers may look to potentially increase their home by increasing their home's livable square footage through renovation.
+Some examples of renovations to increase a home's value may be finishing an attic and basement, adding a livable unit in the back yard, adding an extension like a sunroom, etc.

-- Construction and Design Quality of the House
+### Construction and Design Quality of the House
+When considering renovations, sellers should also be cognizant of the contractors they work with.
+Better construction quality and design will yield higher prices, so I would recommend being selective and working with reputable companies with renovations like increasing Living Square Footage.
+Homeowners may also increase their home's grade through remodeling and updating their interior.
+They could do this by replacing floors, improve rooms (bathrooms, kitchen, bedrooms, etc), upgrade appliances, etc.

-- Location of the House
+### Location of the House
+My model found 3 ZIP codes with sale prices above 100% higher than other ZIP codes in King County.
+Homeowners in these areas may look to take advantage of these prices and sell.
+They may also look to improve their home's value through renovation before selling.

 ## For More Information